Steampunk Journaling: Diary Writing in the Digital Age

 Think about this carefully before you accuse me of causing you more confusion than resolution.
 One of the observations I’m demonstrating is that Steampunk, much like the tensions that often appear on the pages of personal journals, portrays a mentality that gets too far ahead of itself before it has untangled from the past.
 The result is a murky blend of innovation, technology, and history that is struggling to offer “improvement” but does nothing to actually advance the culture or the individual.
 I define “Steampunk Journaling” as the interactions of writings present and past–co-mingling on mechanized pages.
 We haven’t figured out where we are going from our memories yet and memories are, after all, only fragments.
 They can act as an adhesive–or they can stir up more trouble than they are worth.

 In an article for The Guardian, “Going back to the future with steampunk,” David Barnett says, “common steampunk tropes include advanced technology within the parameters of what was reasonably do-able at the time.”
 The time–from our readership perspective–is going backward and forward.
 We’re kind of stuck and kind of trapped, and we’re trying to create and invent our way out of it.
 Are we going anywhere?
 It’s not without conflict.
+It’s not the goal of steampunk journaling to cause additional confusion–rather to find a way out of murky preoccupied thinking that has trouble moving forward.

 Ultimately, we don’t want to think that we are not capable of advancement or that our experiences have taken us nowhere, and we find ways to reinterpret what has happened to us and realize what we might not be done with and what does not get another chance.
 Steampunk is a manifestation of this perspective also, and part of the point is that this sort of journaling enables a form of time travel that is easier to do with a gadget than with pen and ink.
-It doesn’t solve the problem that I still often want to shove my computer aside and say, “Enough with the reinterpreting already, move on with your life.”

 One of these connectors has turned me back to paper and ink.
 There’s a quality to writing by hand that typing on a machine does not replace.
 I may have abandoned pen for keyboard for a while, but something of the fluidity of handwriting is lacking, and there’s a stream of creativity and consciousness less prone to writer’s block that I’m often able to access when I shut off the computer.
 But this sort of anti-technology, though contradictory, is another component of Steampunk, especially as it is contrasted with its counterpart, Cyberpunk–also a relevant genre to this discussion of digitalizing information.